Sponsor Parents and Grandparents to Canada – Immigration Lawyer

 Permanent Residence Application (your parents, grandparents, and dependants)

 Applications are submitted online through IRCC’s Permanent Residence Portal or Representative Portal before your deadline.
 If you live in Quebec, you must also complete a provincial undertaking once IRCC approves your federal sponsorship.
-IRCC can provide alternate formats (paper, Braille) for applicants needing accessibility accommodation
+IRCC can provide alternate formats (paper, Braille) for applicants needing accessibility accommodation.

 Why choose Ayodele Law for your parents or grandparents sponsorship application